azurecurve/azrcrv-loop-injection/readme.txt

 Allows content to be injected before, within and after the loop.
 All content is configurable via an admin settings page; perfect for adverts.

 == Description ==
 Allows content to be injected before, within and after the loop.
 All content is configurable via an admin settings page; perfect for adverts.

-Each of the three content locations can be activated individually; location within the loop is configurable.
+Each of the three content locations can be activated individually and the location within the loop is configurable.
 Shortcodes are supported in Loop Injection; allows [Snippets](https://developed.azurecurve.co.uk/classicpress-plugins/snippets/) to be used.

 == Installation ==
 To install the Loop Injection plugin: